 Bloodhounds: These can be very effective in tracking a pet as long as scents are still fresh.

-Contact Shelters, Vets And Other Agencies: The Humane Society encourages pet owners in the article “What to Do If You Lose Your Pet” to contact local shelters and other pet control agencies within a 60 mile radius of the home.
+Contact Shelters, Vets And Other Agencies: The Humane Society encourages pet owners to contact local shelters and other pet control agencies within a 60 mile radius of the home.
 Give the agencies a description of your pet and a recent photo, and check back with them daily.
 You can try passing the same information along to vets as well.
 If you believe your pet might have been stolen, you might also want to contact the police.